Glasgow Bars & Restaurants

 Mother India Café

 Mother India Café is located across Kelvingrove Art Gallery and Museum.
-This restaurant has great service, the vibe is relaxed, and the interior is cool.
+This restaurant has great service, a relaxed vibe and a cool interior.
 However, the best thing (and the most important) is the extremely tasteful food.
-This is one of the best Indian food I have had in my life.
+This is some of the best Indian food I have had in my life.

 Reservation: It was crowded, but we had a spot without reservation.
 I think making a reservation is not bad thing